rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

   comment: [
     If the User is not yet registered, they might want to create an account.
 If that's the case, as per the Login sequence diagram, once all the parameters are gathered and verified (omitted for simplicity) initially thymeleaf processes the correct context, then the User inserts the credentials.

     Depending on the nickname inserted, the operation might fail: there can't be two Users with the same nickname.
-If that does not happen, then `isUserAdded` is `true`, then there will be the redirection to the Login page.
+If that does not happen, then `isUserAdded` is `true` and there will be the redirection to the Login page.

-    Else the program appends `isUserAdded` with `false` value and redirects to the Registration servlet: thymeleaf checks for that context variable and if it evaluates to false, it prints an error.
+    Otherwise the program appends `isUserAdded` with `false` value and redirects to the Registration servlet: thymeleaf checks for that context variable and if it evaluates to false, it prints an error.

   ],
   label_: "register-sequence",